Psionics (Dungeons & Dragons): 4th Edition

 The Player's Handbook 3, published March 16, 2010, includes four psionic classes, the ardent, battlemind, monk and psion.
 Psionic powers are called disciplines.
 Monks use the same general system of at-will, encounter and daily attack and utility powers, while the other three classes lack encounter attack powers, instead possessing a pool of power points which they can use to augment their at-will attack powers.

 5th Edition

 On July 6, 2015, Wizards of the Coast published an Unearthed Arcana article on their website introducing a playtest version of new psionics rules for 5th Edition D&D. The article also describes a new psionic class, the Mystic, which could resemble one of several different psionic classes from past editions, depending on the player's choice of Psionic Order.
 An online survey was conducted to gather feedback from the community, and on September 11, Wizards reported that the core rules were "a good start," but the Mystic class could use greater flexibility.
-However, an Unearthed Arcana article published on April 14, 2020, explained that, in spite of some positive response from the fans, the Mystic class was being removed in favor of options for existing classes to use psionic powers.
+An Unearthed Arcana article published on April 14, 2020, explained that despite positive response from some fans, the Mystic class was removed in favor of options for existing classes to use psionic powers.